awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    Use `chmod` if necessary to make sure that the directory where the backup file is being created is writeable\.
 **Important**
 On Windows, run the command window as an administrator\.
-   + To produce SQL output, use the following command:
+   + To produce SQL output, use the following command\.

      For Linux, OS X, or Unix: